Heated tobacco product: IQOS

-The physical effects on users are not yet known.
-The emissions of IQOS are considered to be smoke by independent researchers, and were called smoke by Phillip Morris researchers until 2016.
-The emissions generated by IQOS contain the identical harmful constituents as tobacco cigarette smoke, including volatile organic compounds at comparable levels to cigarette smoke, polycyclic aromatic hydrocarbons, and carbon monoxide.
-Each of these substances, on the basis of rigorous research of cigarette smoke, are known to result in significant harms to health.
-According to Netherlands National Institute for Public Health and the Environment, IQOS is "harmful to health, but probably less harmful than smoking tobacco cigarettes".
+The physical effects on users are not yet known, and there is limited research on the topic.
+The emissions of IQOS are considered to be smoke by independent researchers and were called smoke by Phillip Morris researchers until 2016.
+The emissions generated by IQOS contain the same harmful constituents as tobacco cigarette smoke, including volatile organic compounds at comparable levels to cigarette smoke, polycyclic aromatic hydrocarbons, and carbon monoxide.
+Each of these substances, on the basis of rigorous research on cigarette smoke, are known to result in significant harms to health.
+According to the National Institute for Public Health and the Environment in the Netherlands, IQOS is "harmful to health, but probably less harmful than smoking tobacco cigarettes".

 In 2016, PMI submitted a multi-million page application to the US FDA for IQOS to be authorized as a modified risk tobacco product.
-In March 2017, PMI submitted a premarket tobacco product application regarding its IQOS product to the US FDA.
-In December 2017, Reuters published documents and testimonies of former employees detailing irregularities in the clinical trials conducted by PMI for the approval of the IQOS product by the US FDA.
-The advisory panel appointed by the US FDA reviewed Philip Morris International's application in January 2018.
+In March 2017, PMI submitted a premarket tobacco product application regarding its IQOS product to the FDA.
+In December 2017, Reuters published documents and testimonies of former employees detailing irregularities in the clinical trials conducted by PMI for the approval of the IQOS product by the FDA.
+The advisory panel appointed by the FDA reviewed Philip Morris International's application in January 2018.
 The FDA granted permission to PMI to sell IQOS in the US on 30 April 2019, which also requires the company to follow strict marketing restrictions.
 IQOS formally launched in the US in October 2019.
-On 7 July 2020, the US FDA announced its ruling 456, which granted an "exposure modification" order that allows PMI to market IQOS in the United States.
+On 7 July 2020, the FDA announced its ruling 456, which granted an "exposure modification" order that allows PMI to market IQOS in the United States.